work-shop/the-avenue-concept-website/wp-content/plugins/wp-meta-seo/readme.txt

 = Is there a real interest for SEO to display a HTML sitemap? = It could be! if you have a lot of pages that need to be indexed with no specific priority.
 Our advice is to keep only the main menus of your website in the HTML sitemap.

+= Is it compatible with Gutenberg Editor? =
+Yes WP Meta SEO is compatible with Gutenberg editor since 3.7 version.

 == Screenshots ==

 1. Main dashboard of the plugin with SEO optimization check